 Today more than ever, alcohol and drug addiction treatment has become big business.
-10 years ago most people who entered the addiction treatment field were recovering alcoholics and addicts themselves.
-Their own lives had been so revolutionized by their own recovery, that they wanted to do nothing more than help other alcoholics and addicts recover too.
+10 years ago the majority of those who entered the addiction treatment field were recovering alcoholics and addicts themselves.
+These individual’s own lives had been so revolutionized by their own recovery, that they wanted nothing more than to help other alcoholics and addicts recover too.

 Personal Life Experience

 The addiction recovery field is an industry where personal experience is extremely important.
 Individuals who own drug alcohol treatment centers but have never suffered with addiction themselves will never really understand what their clients are going through.
 In some cases they actually consider themselves better because of that.
 Alcoholics & addicts are some of the most intelligent, creative beings on the planet.
 The Aborigines say that in their opinion, alcoholics and addicts — in the western world — are the ones trying hardest to find God